Lizzie-2018

 Grade: A-

-Based on the original film production made in 1934, which was based on a 1933 novel by Fannie Hurst, Imitation of Life (1959) is a relevant dissection of race relations, class systems, and gender roles, all of which still feel timely decades later.
+The original film production, made in 1934, is based on a 1933 novel by Fannie Hurst.
+Imitation of Life (1959) is a relevant dissection of race relations, class systems, and gender roles, all of which still feel timely decades later.

-The dynamics between the central characters in deliciously raw scenes are the greatest part of the film.
+The dynamics between the central characters in deliciously raw scenes are the most significant part of the film.

 The women decide to move in together for financial reasons and to further Lora’s chances for success in the entertainment industry.
 Lora begins a casual romance with handsome Steve Archer (John Gavin).

-Eleven years pass, and Lora is now a big star, residing in a luxurious house in New York and flocking to film locales in Italy.
-Annie continues to live with her, serving as housekeeper and confidante.
+Eleven years pass, and Lora is now a big star, living in a luxurious New York house and flocking to film locales in Italy.
+Annie continues to live with her, serving as her housekeeper and confidante.

 The trials and tribulations of all are played out throughout the film.

-The second main aspect of Imitation of Life is more mainstream and dramatic, easily more accessible to the public than the former, and the main reason why the film was misunderstood or even dismissed by some as too melodramatic.
+The second central aspect of Imitation of Life is more mainstream and dramatic, easily more accessible to the public than the former.
+This is why some misunderstood or even dismissed the film as melodramatic.

-Lora is glamorous and well-dressed, always stylish, and poised and soon Susie begins to grow jealous and resentful of Lora’s achievements and the attention she receives from men at every turn.
+Lora is glamorous, well-dressed, always stylish, and poised, and soon, Susie grows jealous and resentful of Lora’s achievements and the attention she receives from men at every turn.

-This invokes a female rivalry that is pure 1950s Hollywood glitz and seems manipulative and naughty, using bright colors, dazzling costumes, and flair to promote the excess drama.
+This invokes a female rivalry with pure 1950s Hollywood glitz.
+It seems manipulative and naughty, using bright colors, dazzling costumes, and flair to promote excess drama.

 As tremendous as Kohner is, Juanita Moore knocks it out of the park and does the best acting job out of all the principal performers.
 Her frequent dramatic scenes are filled with emotional bombast without the actress ever going over the top.

-Rather, she keeps her composure, earning her well-earned Best Actress Oscar nomination if for no other scene than the heartbreaking mother/daughter showdown in a California hotel room.
+Instead, she keeps her composure, earning her well-earned Best Actress Oscar nomination for no other scene than the heartbreaking mother/daughter showdown in a California hotel room.

-The last sequence is tough to watch as tragic results and a coldness encompass the film.
+The last sequence is challenging to watch as tragic results and a coldness encompass the film.

-Interesting to note is the prevalence of more than one suitor for Lora, and the implication is that she could have up to three if including her agent Allen and playwright David, while Annie has none.
+The prevalence of more than one suitor for Lora and the implication that she could have up to three, including her agent Allen and playwright David, while Annie has none, is absorbing.

-This point is slightly irksome and a missed opportunity as a male companion for Annie, or at least the potential for one, might have changed her life forever.
+This point is slightly bothersome, and a missed opportunity—or at least the potential for one—as a male companion for Annie might have changed her life forever.

-The film is true to the novel but how wonderful to imagine Annie being treated to a nicer life while finding true love.
+The film is faithful to the novel, but how wonderful it is to imagine Annie being treated to a more admirable life while finding true love.

 Imitation of Life (1959) is a film treasure with subtle and not-so-subtle nuances and bold, powerful story-telling enveloping the entire experience.

-Suffering a bit from a sometimes too sudsy mass appeal approach, and too much focus on melodrama, the film nonetheless does not abandon its social issues theme especially given the harsh treatment of minorities during this period.
+Although the film suffers from a sometimes too sudsy mass appeal approach and too much focus on melodrama, it nonetheless does not abandon its social issues theme, especially given the harsh treatment of minorities during this period.

 No other film deals with the psychological turmoil of mixed race like Imitation of Life does.